ibm-blockchain-wsc/ImmersionWorkshop/docs/ibpdeploy.md

 # IBM Blockchain Platform v2.5.0 Lab Part 2 - Deploying a Smart Contract

-This lab will walk you through deploying the smart contract that you worked with from the VSCode labs: namely, `commercial-paper`.
+This lab will walk you through deploying a smart contract called *commercial-paper* that is supplied as a sample by the Hyperledger Fabric project.
 This lab assumes that you have successfully completed the [IBM Blockchain Platform v2.5.0 Lab Part 1 - Create a Blockchain Network](ibpconsole.md).
 If you have not completed part 1, you must do so before continuing with this lab.

 ## Section 1: Download the Commercial Paper Smart Contract package